ChanderG/kafka-docker/README.md

 So, we are taking a cleaner approach, though still not the most modular method, of putting these into a script, mounting the folder with the script onto the Kafka image containers and running the script before starting the server.

+The usuage is like before, except you can use the named containers which run the broker, attach to them and run the commands as before.

 ## Cleaner automation

 No need to edit files!
 Kafka server takes command-line args to configure itself.
 That, means we could move from a file-edit based solution to direct passing in of values.

+## Known Issues

+If you bring down the containers, using `CTRL-C` from the terminal you `up` the containers, and bring it up back again, it seems there is no guarantee of the same IP being assigned to the containers.
+This causes some discrepancy with Kafka server, causing it to exit.
+You can, `docker-compose rm` to completely remove the containers and start over again.
+The same is achieved when you bring the cluster down using `docker-compose down`.

+To produce/consume, if you use the scripts included in the Kafka bin/ folder, you need to run a container on the same network as the brokers, or alternatively directly attach to one of the brokers.